LIFTINGSAFETY

 2. Load testing by means of an applied force.

-• The test rig(s) must have a calibrated load sensor or a calibrated load cell must be used in the load path.
-This equipment must be calibrated to BS EN 7500-1 and have an accuracy of no less than +/-2%
+• - The test rig(s) must have a calibrated load sensor or a calibrated load cell must be used in the load path.
+This equipment must be calibrated to BS EN 7500-1 and have an accuracy of not less than ±2%

 Following the proof force test the beam must be thoroughly examined.
 This examination may include an NDT of the critical welds.